CMS-Enterprise/ztmf/backend/README.md

 2. Familiarize yourself with the API endpoints in `router.go`
 3. Follow existing patterns when adding new features
 4. Add database changes through migrations
-5. Run tests to ensure your changes don't break existing functionality
+5. Run tests via Emberfall to ensure your changes don't break existing functionality

 ### Common Tasks